Skeletal muscle: Atrophy

 Every day between one and two percent of muscle is broken down and rebuilt.
 Inactivity, malnutrition, disease, and aging can increase the breakdown leading to muscle atrophy or sarcopenia.
 Sarcopenia is commonly an age-related process that can cause frailty and its consequences.
-A decrease in muscle mass may be accompanied by a smaller number and size of the muscle cells as well as lower protein content.
+A decrease in muscle mass may be accompanied by a smaller number and size of the muscle cells as well as a lower myofibrillar protein content.

 Human spaceflight, involving prolonged periods of immobilization and weightlessness is known to result in muscle weakening and atrophy resulting in a loss of as much as 30% of mass in some muscles.
 Such consequences are also noted in some mammals following hibernation.

 Many diseases and conditions including cancer, AIDS, and heart failure can cause muscle loss known as cachexia.

 Research

 Myopathies have been modeled with cell culture systems of muscle from healthy or diseased tissue biopsies.
 Another source of skeletal muscle and progenitors is provided by the directed differentiation of pluripotent stem cells.

 Research on skeletal muscle properties uses many techniques.
 Electrical muscle stimulation is used to determine force and contraction speed at different frequencies related to fiber-type composition and mix within an individual muscle group.
 In vitro muscle testing is used for more complete characterization of muscle properties.

 The electrical activity associated with muscle contraction is measured via electromyography (EMG).
 Skeletal muscle has two physiological responses: relaxation and contraction.
 The mechanisms for which these responses occur generate electrical activity measured by EMG.
 Specifically, EMG can measure the action potential of a skeletal muscle, which occurs from the hyperpolarization of the motor axons from nerve impulses sent to the muscle.
 EMG is used in research for determining if the skeletal muscle of interest is being activated, the amount of force generated, and an indicator of muscle fatigue.
 The two types of EMG are intra-muscular EMG and the most common, surface EMG.
 The EMG signals are much greater when a skeletal muscle is contracting versus relaxing.
 However, for smaller and deeper skeletal muscles the EMG signals are reduced and therefore are viewed as a less valued technique for measuring the activation.
 In research using EMG, a maximal voluntary contraction (MVC) is commonly performed on the skeletal muscle of interest, to have reference data for the rest of the EMG recordings during the main experimental testing for that same skeletal muscle.

 Research into the development of artificial muscles includes the use of electroactive polymers.

-Skeletal muscle cell types include: very large multinuclear muscle fiber cells; small endothelial cells that line the inside of capillary blood vessels; small fibro-adipogenic progenitor cells (FAPs) which are muscle-fiber-adjacent multipotent mesenchymal stem cells that under different conditions can differentiate into adipocytes, fibroblasts or osteocytes.
-Also shown are pericytes situated on the outer surface of blood capillaries where they interact with the underlying endothelial cells.
-In addition, satellite cells are shown that can fuse with muscle fibers and contribute new myonuclei to muscle fibers, grow into new myocytes, or support focal membrane damage repair.